 Wabash Trace Nature Trail

 Walk underneath the canopy as you explore the Wabash Trace Nature Trail!
 The majority of this crushed limestone trail is surrounded by beautiful native trees that won’t disappoint with their vibrant fall tones.
-Trail access is affordable at just $2 per day or $20 for an annual pass.

 Places in Pottawattamie County